MKme/Machine-Learning/README.md

 TensorFlowLite Micro: Embedded Machine Learning on TinyML Systems has more details on the design and implementation of the framework. https://arxiv.org/pdf/2010.08678.pdf

-### Tensor Flow

-Will use this on the Pi robot/rover for vision

-My Robot Builds/Playlist on YouTube https://www.youtube.com/watch?v=i4qu3vGrniQ&list=PLxyM2a_cfnzjRXpokx_aADmTFS94OSxGf&ab_channel=MKmeLab